potatolain/nesnet/README.md

 - **Returns**: Integer representing http response code.
 (200 OK, 404 Not found, etc)
 - **Description**: Does an http get request, and puts the response into a character array.

+#### int http_delete(unsigned char* url, unsigned char* buffer, int maxLength)
+- **Inputs**:
+  - url: The URL to send the delete request to.
+Must be http (https/other protocols not supported)
+  - buffer: Pointer to a char array in which to store data from the request.
+  - maxLength: Maximum number of chars to return.
+Generally this is the length of your char array.
+- **Returns**: Integer representing http response code.
+(200 OK, 404 Not found, etc)
+- **Description**: Does an http delete request, and puts the response into a character array.

+#### int http_post(unsigned char *url, unsigned char *data, int data_length, unsigned char *buffer, int max_length)
+- **Inputs**:
+  - url: The URL to send the post request to.
+Must be http (https/other protocols not supported)
+  - data: Data to include with the post request.
+  - data_length: How many bytes to copy from `data`.
+Should include the null terminator for strings.
+  - buffer: Pointer to a char array in which to store data from the request.
+  - maxLength: Maximum number of chars to return.
+Generally this is the length of your char array.
+- **Returns**: Integer representing http response code.
+(200 OK, 404 Not found, etc)
+- **Description**: Does an http post request, and puts the response into a character array.

+#### int http_put(unsigned char *url, unsigned char *data, int data_length, unsigned char *buffer, int max_length)
+- **Inputs**:
+  - url: The URL to send the put request to.
+Must be http (https/other protocols not supported)
+  - data: Data to include with the post request.
+  - data_length: How many bytes to copy from `data`.
+Should include the null terminator for strings.
+  - buffer: Pointer to a char array in which to store data from the request.
+  - maxLength: Maximum number of chars to return.
+Generally this is the length of your char array.
+- **Returns**: Integer representing http response code.
+(200 OK, 404 Not found, etc)
+- **Description**: Does an http put request, and puts the response into a character array.

 ## How can I build the photon firmware?

 Note that you don't have to do this.
 You can download the latest artifact from CI (link at top of readme) and flash